rotwatsb/TAG/README.md

 game.ml will run any Text-based Adventure Game given as a json file adhering to the format specified in schema.json

 mch.json is a work in progress, although it should be playable..
 The story is just now getting some serious attention.
-I'm hoping to expand upon it a lot in the coming weeks.
+Updates daily.